AdobeDocs/cc-everywhere/src/pages/reference/CCEverywhere/index.md

 ---
 keywords:
-  - API Documentation
-  - Reference
-  - Initialize
   - CCEverywhere
   - v3
-title: SDK Reference
+title: CCEverywhere object
-description: This is the reference page for the existing components in the SDK.
+description: This is the reference page for CCEverywhere object
 contributors:
   - https://github.com/amandahuarng
 ---